whiteseagull/blogfinder/README.md

 Blog Finder is fully written in JavaScript and uses the **WordPress REST API** and the **WordPress.com  REST API** to fetch data about blogs, comments and likes (they are quite similar, but not equal)

 ![blogFinder in action](https://raw.githubusercontent.com/whiteseagull/blogfinder/master/assets/blogFinder.png)
-## A tool to find people on blogs
-When reading a blog, you find comments and also, on WordPress.com, likes, i.e. someone is telling she/he likes the post.

-Usually you see one post at a time, but maybe you are interested in seeing all  the users that commented or put a like.
-Blog Finder solves this problem: it scans all the posts in the time period specified and shows a list of users that commented or liked a post.

 ## What blogs Blog Finder works with
 Currently Blog Finder works with WordPress.com blogs and with every WordPress privately owned blog, and there are millions of this blogs out there! :)